-This represents a fundamental disempowerment of participants and a disregard for natural justice.
-It creates a dangerous imbalance in the relationship between participants and the NDIA.
+We agree with Mr Manthorpe.
+The proposal to isolate mandatory assessments from external scrutiny represents a fundamental disempowerment of participants and a disregard for natural justice.
+It creates a dangerous imbalance in the relationship between participants and the NDIA and must be addressed.